• Skip to primary navigation

 Schezwan Fried Rice

-Schezwan Fried Rice is a spicy, bold and flavourful one pot dish that you can try for lunch or lunchbox.
-This Schezwan fried rice is one of popular recipes in Indo Chinese cuisine.
-I am sure you will love this and make it often.
-Now let us learn to make Schezwan Fried Rice Recipe with step by step pictures and video.
+Schezwan Fried Rice is a spicy and flavorful one pot dish that you can try for lunch or lunchbox.
+This Schezwan Fried Rice is one of the popular recipes in Indo Chinese cuisine.
+Learn to make Schezwan Fried Rice the right way with step by step pictures and video.

 Prep Time10 minutes mins